Trackmania (2020 video game): Content and gameplay updates

+On December 17, 2024, a weekly free-to-play campaign called "Weekly Shorts" was released.
+Every Sunday, Nadeo publishes five new short maps, generally created by the community mappers.
+Throughout the week, the leaderboard times and replays on the new maps remain "secret", encouraging the players to independently discover unique strategies.
+On March 10, 2025, the new format of Weekly Shorts was introduced where the maps fit the following five styles: "Wide" (open roads without obstacles), "Slow" (low-speed surfaces and tight road turns), "Puzzle" (intended cuts and re-routes to find), "Fast" (high-speed gameplay), and "LOL" (tricky and luck-based maps).

+Events and esports

+Trackmania has had some limited success in esports, building off the limited success in previous Trackmania titles.
+The Trackmania Grand League, and World Tour have been hosted yearly by Nadeo.
+In 2024, Trackmania partnered with Formula E, allowing players to compete on Formula E tracks in-game, including the London ePrix, Berlin ePrix, and Miami ePrix.

+Additionally, the game features tools that allow players and content creators to create and organize community events and tournaments in-game.
+Some of the most popular community-run events have included the ZrT Trackmania Cup, hosted by Zerator, and the Trackmania Formula League.
+In 2022, 2024 and 2025, events were held on the Deep Dip courses with players competing to be the first to complete the levels, which were particularly challenging; each event presented a prize pool.
+In 2025, Livestreamer Wirtual partnered with Red Bull announcing the Red Bull Faster tournament.
+The tournament saw 100 players compete for a €50,000 prize pool with the top eight finalists playing in-person at the Red Bull Racing facility in Milton Keynes.

 Reception

 Trackmania received an aggregate score of 74/100 on Metacritic.

 Benjamin Schmädig of 4Players rated the game 85/100, praising its time trials and track editor.

 Alex Santa Maria of IGN rated the game 7/10, saying that it was "addictive" and had a robust amount of content, but criticized its menus as looking "cobbled-together".
 He also criticized the idea of "gating off access" through a subscription model, saying that it risked hindering the game's long-term community support.

 Gianluca Musso of Eurogamer Italia also rated the game 7/10, saying that while it was beautiful and fun, he criticized the fact that it was aimed solely at the hardcore audience.

-The game was initially criticized by players due to unstable servers and unoptimized netcode, however these issues have been resolved over time via patches and updates.
+The game was initially criticized by players due to unstable servers and unoptimized netcode; however, these issues have been resolved over time via patches and updates.